-Please note that this article uses the British English spelling of aluminium, but this is exactly the same as aluminum - this is simply the North American English spelling.
+Please note that this article uses the British English spelling of aluminum, but this is exactly the same as aluminum - this is simply the North American English spelling.

-The pure aluminium is attracted to the cathode, which is a lining of graphite.
+The pure aluminum is attracted to the cathode, which is a lining of graphite.
 The oxygen is attracted to the anode, and bubbles through the solution.

 At the cathode, reduction takes place as electrons are gained:

 At the anode, oxidation takes place as electrons are lost: